Peanuts filmography: Snoopy in Space

 Snoopy in Space is a 2019 animated television series inspired by the Peanuts comic strip by Charles M. Schulz.
 Developed by Mark Evestaff and Betsy Walters, and produced by WildBrain Studios, the show debuted on November 1, 2019, on Apple TV+.

 The Snoopy Show

 The Snoopy Show is a 2021 animated streaming television series inspired by the Peanuts comic strip by Charles M. Schulz.
 Developed by Rob Boutilier, Mark Evestaff, and Alex Galatis, and produced by WildBrain, it debuted on February 5, 2021, on Apple TV+.
 Each episode consists of three 7-minute segments.
 Season 2 premiered with the first half on March 11, 2022, while the next half of the season premiered on August 12, 2022.
 A holiday special was released on December 2, 2022.
 Season 3 was released on June 9, 2023.

 Camp Snoopy

-Camp Snoopy is a 13 episode animated streaming series which debuted on June 14, 2024 on Apple TV+.
-Camp Snoopy was renewed on July 2024, for a second season.
+Camp Snoopy is a 26 episode animated streaming series which debuted on June 14, 2024 on Apple TV+.
+Camp Snoopy was renewed on July 25, 2024, for a second season.
+Season 2 was released on June 26, 2026.